HL7/dental-data-exchange/input/pagecontent/background.md

 <td> Composition.section.title = "Assessment Section" </td>
 <td> Assessment Section </td>
 <td> N/A </td>
-<td> #30 pulpal necrosis and periapical pathosis with draining fistula.
-Clinical impression is that possible vital pulp remnants remain.
+<td> #30 pulpal necrosis and chronic apical abscess with draining sinus tract.
-   <br> #30 possible cracked DB cusp; rule out cracked tooth.
+   <br> #30 has a possible cracked DB cusp; ruled out vertical root fracture.
 Clinical impression is that tooth is restorable.
-   <br> #29 D caries lesion.
+   <br> #29 D has an active moderate carious lesion.
-   <br> On exam of the right lower quadrant, tooth #30 was sensitive to percussion (lingering for 45 seconds) and to cold (sharp, stops when cold removed).
-No sensitivity to palpation, pain upon biting with relief upon opening.
-No evidence of new caries on distal; missing #28, replaced with endosteal (root form) implant with full crown tooth-colored restoration; #32 impacted with possible full boney impaction.
-One cm swelling present on buccal free-gingival around #29 and #30 with sinus tract present #30B.
-Periodontal pocket depth WNL. </td>
+   <br> On exam of the right lower quadrant, tooth #30 was sensitive to percussion with no response to cold or EPT.
+Mild sensitivity to palpation near #30 B, pain upon biting with relief upon opening.
+No evidence of new caries on distal; missing #28, replaced with endosteal implant with porcelain fused to metal crown.  #32 is impacted (possible full bony impaction).
+Minimal swelling present on buccal mucosa around #29 and #30 with sinus tract present #30B.
+Periodontal probing depths all less than or equal to 3mm. </td>
 </tr>
 <tr>
 <td> Dental Referral Note </td>
 <td> Composition.section.title = "History of Present Illness Section" </td>
 <td> History of Present Illness Section </td>
 <td> N/A </td>
-<td> One month ago, pt. reports he had a MOBD amalgam restoration (D2161 #30 MOBD) placed in his right lower first molar (tooth #30) for a fractured tooth - MB cusp lost due to undermining by caries lesion (ADA Caries Classification System advanced caries lesion).
+<td> One month ago, pt. reports he had an MOBD amalgam restoration (D2161 #30 MOBD) placed in his right lower first molar (tooth #30) for a fractured tooth - MB cusp lost due to undermining by caries lesion (ADA Caries Classification System advanced caries lesion).
-   <br> Patient A said the pain started 2 weeks ago and has progressively worsened.
-He noticed sharp, stabbing pain provoked by drinking cold beverages in the past week and lingering pain with biting in the last 2 days.
+   <br> Patient B said the pain started a month ago, and worsened until the cold sensitivity went away about a week ago.
+He noticed a bad taste in his mouth about that same time.
 He is able to eat regular food but only chews on the left side.
-He takes 400 mg ibuprofen every 8 hours for pain.
+He takes 400 mg ibuprofen every 6 hours for pain.
 His last dose was 2 hours prior to this visit. </td>
 </tr>
 <tr>
 <td> Dental Referral Note </td>
 <td> Composition .section .code =’43241-9’ </td>
 <td> Reason for Referral Section (V3) </td>
 <td> N/A </td>
-<td> "Referral to endodontist for evaluation of #30 and endodontic therapy.
-(D3330)
-   <br> Suspect irreversible pulpitis with necrotic pulp and periapical pathosis.
-Tooth is restorable despite possible incomplete fracture DB cusp #30." </td>
+<td> Referral to endodontist for evaluation and treatment of #30.
+Diagnosis is necrotic pulp and chronic apical abscess #30.
+Tooth appears to be restorable despite possible incomplete crown fracture of DB cusp on tooth #30. </td>
 </tr>
 <tr>
 <td> <b><i>Da Vinci Profiles</i></b> </td>